Assistant Professor of Social and Behavioral Sciences

 - Community-based intervention research methods

-Dr. Okechukwu’s current research investigates how work, home and neighborhood environments interact to shape the health and cancer prevention behaviors of vulnerable populations.
-She focuses primarily on the working class, immigrant communities, and women who earn low wages.
+Dr. Okechukwu currently investigates how work, home and neighborhood environments interact to shape the health and cancer prevention behaviors of vulnerable populations.
+Her primary focus is on working class and immigrant communities with an emphasis on women who earn low wages.
 She is also interested in global tobacco control, especially as it relates to tobacco industry practices in African countries.